Skip to content

 Universal Credit

-If you already receive Housing Benefit and are of working age you will eventually migrate to Universal Credit some time between 2019 and 2023.
+If you already receive Housing Benefit and are of working age you will eventually migrate to Universal Credit.

 There will be a small number of people who will claim Universal Credit but will continue to receive Housing Benefit rather than receiving a housing cost element in their Universal Credit award.